Onurzkan/insider-case/README.md

 - Coding is more of a good research than anything else in my opinion because the biggest dictionaary is at the tips of our fingers.
 But even though it is, i've seen so many people don't use it enough and cleverly.

 - At my in depth research i found some project that helped me guide my requriements and made me possible to advance it for handling this case.

+### About Languages Of The Project

+index.html and index.js is what makes this project.
+I used bootsrap, jquerry, js, css,html and node.js for this project.
+I am currently working with React/React Native for my thesis so this was a good polishment to my skils on these languages.

 I hope i fullfilled the need because im so excited obout this opportunity and everything i can offer to this company.